 Back to Our Trainers

-Chuck Culpepper (he/him/his) is a Licensed Clinical Professional Counselor (LCPC) who earned his Master’s degree in Counseling from Southern Methodist University.
+Charles Pasternak “Chuck” (he/him/his) is a Licensed Clinical Professional Counselor (LCPC) who earned his Master’s degree in Counseling from Southern Methodist University.
 He is licensed to practice counseling in Illinois and Texas.
 Chuck has experience working with children and adults of all ages providing individual, couple, group, and family counseling services in various settings.
 He completed his internship at a university clinic and an inpatient hospital servicing a diverse population.
 There he provided case management, individual, couple, and group counseling services for clients who presented with mood disorders, substance abuse issues, Schizophrenia, Autism Spectrum Disorder, and relationship challenges.
 During this time, he also conducted a supervised child custody evaluation with Collin County family court in Texas.
 After he completed his internship, Chuck worked in a community mental health setting providing case management, crisis intervention, and family psychoeducation services for individuals with severe mental illnesses in Dallas, Texas.
 During this time, he received training in Child-Centered Play Therapy and co-presented a workshop on adapting Emotionally Focused Therapy for lesbian couples at the Texas Association of Marriage and Family Therapy annual conference.
 After Chuck relocated to Chicago, he worked at Northwestern University Feinberg School of Medicine on a study that provided Behavioral Activation and Behavioral Therapy services for individuals with depression.
 At Northwestern University, he was asked to co-teach a seminar on how to implement these evidence-based treatments for a class of

 psychiatrists.
 In Chicago, he has also worked at a pediatric outpatient clinic providing play therapy, parenting support, and case management services addressing issues with emotion regulation, depression, anxiety, trauma, anger management, relationship challenges, adoption, and symptoms of ADHD and Autism.
 Currently, Chuck utilizes techniques and interventions from Theraplay, Child-Centered Play Therapy, Cognitive Behavioral Therapy, and other modalities working with children and adults of all ages.
 He is also trained to implement Cognitive Processing Therapy for adults with PTSD.
 He has a passion for working with children in adoptive/foster care families.
 He is also devoted to serving the LGBTQ community, and he has particular interest in working with gay men experiencing challenges with relationships, family of origin issues, career concerns, and low self-esteem.
-He is a Certified Child-Centered Play Therapist, Certified Autplay Therapist, and Level One Theraplay trained.
-Chuck can be reached at [email protected]
+He is a Certified Child-Centered Play Therapist, Certified Autplay Therapist, and Foundational Theraplay Practitioner.
+Chuck can be reached at [email protected].

 Back to Our Trainers

-AAMFT Approved Supervisor Certified Theraplay Practitioner TBRI Practitioner
+AAMFT Approved Supervisor, Certified Theraplay Practitioner, TBRI Practitioner

-Jeremy Johnson is a Licensed Marriage and Family Therapist in the state of Tennessee with over 25 years of experience working with adults, children and families.
-Jeremy is a Certified Theraplay Practitioner, a Theraplay Supervisor-in-Training, and is a Theraplay Trainer.
+Jeremy Johnson is a Licensed Marriage and Family Therapist in the state of Tennessee with over 25 years of experience working with adults, children, and families.
+Jeremy is a Certified Theraplay Practitioner, a Theraplay Supervisor-in-Training, and a Theraplay Trainer.
 Jeremy is passionate about using Theraplay strategies in his work with children and their families in his private practice in Hendersonville, Tennessee.
-His areas of interest and expertise include working with families with children with attachment issues, anxiety and depression issues, impulse control and behavior issues, self-esteem issues, and children from divorced homes.
-Jeremy also specializes in working with adoptive and foster families, and he brings a unique perspective to this work, as he and his wife, Kelli, are adoptive parents.
+His areas of interest and expertise include working with families and children with attachment issues, anxiety and depression issues, impulse control and behavior issues, self-esteem issues, and children from divorced homes.
+Jeremy also specializes in working with adoptive and foster families, and he brings a unique perspective to this work as he and his wife, Kelli, are adoptive parents.

 Jeremy is a Trust Based Relational Intervention (TBRI) Practitioner and has extensive training in Trauma Focused-Cognitive Behavioral Therapy (TF-CBT) and Emotionally Focused Family Therapy (EFFT).
 He has also completed training in Brainspotting and is currently completing the certification process to become a Certified Brainspotting Practitioner.